What are the most popular words for the French people in 2020 ?

 2 – Black Bloc

-Group of radical, anarchist or autonomous activists, organised to attack, often with violence, the symbols of the state and / or capitalism (law enforcement, banks, etc.) during demonstrations.
+We call black block a group of radical, anarchist or autonomous activists, organised to attack.
+Often with violence, they are the symbols of the state and/or capitalism (law enforcement, banks, etc.) during demonstrations.
 Their name comes from their mode of travel, in a compact block, and their dress, black.

 Unfortunately, they caused a lot of damage during protests and no solution has been found yet to reduce this violence.